Black & White vs Color

 While the production cost involved may deter some authors, hardcovers should be considered in every way the deluxe version of a book; committed readers are often willing to pay more in exchange for their durability and aforementioned collector’s value.

 The most obvious example of case bound books are large format hardcover textbooks, along with cookbooks and art anthologies.
 Sturdy and resistant to shelf wear, this binding style is also perfect for those who approach reading as a form of weight lifting.
 Case binding can also be used to great effect in small formats such as gift books, novellas, and journals.

 Most debut fiction titles first appear on bookstore shelves as a cloth bound hardcover with a dust jacket— likewise for debut titles in the history, biography, science, and social studies genres.
-Lightning Source cloth-binds with either blue or grey with a textured laminate coating that gives the cover a linen "feel", with the option of including spine text that is printed in a gold color font on the spine of one’s book with the title and author name in gold lettering.
-The dust jacket wraps around the rigid cover, with inside flaps on the left and right typically used for the book’s synopsis and author bio.
+Lightning Source offers digital cloth bound hardcover books in either blue or grey with a textured laminate coating that gives the cover a linen "feel", with the option of including spine text that is printed in a gold color font on the spine of the book.
+The dust jacket wraps around the cover, with inside flaps on the left and right typically used for the book’s synopsis and author bio.
 See further below for more information about adding spine text.

 One thing to keep in mind when designing cover images for these formats is the extra bleed space required by hardcover templates, due to the paper cover wrapping around the cardboard coverstock.
 In the case of cloth bound cover spreads, the extra space afforded by the flaps of the dust jacket gives much more room for extra artwork or positive reviews recommending the book to readers.

 Spine Text is only required for Hard Cover (HC) Digital Cloth books.
 Digital cloth books are available in either blue or grey.